ranggaardhyy/ranggaardhyy/README.md

 - 👋 Hi, I’m @ranggaardhyy
-- 👀 I’m interested in Website and Custom Plugin Minecraft Server
+- 👀 I’m interested in Website and Custom Plugin For Minecraft
 - 🌱 I’m currently learning Everything About Technology
 - 📫 How to reach me : You can found me on Discord
 - 😄 Pronouns: Boenyy
-- ⚡ Fun fact: Learning Anything And Matcha Lovers!
+- ⚡ Fun fact: 178cm/67kg, Matcha Lovers!

 <!---
 ranggaardhyy/ranggaardhyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.